rrobinett/wsprdaemon/README.md

-# wsprdaemon (WD) 3.0.3
+# wsprdaemon (WD) 3.0.6

+New WD users should skip down to the "Greenfield" section below for installation instructions.

-I have just finished beta tests of the WD 3.0 master which is now running on almost all top spotting sites.
-So I would like to encourage all WD users to upgrade using  the proceedure desribed below.
+For exisiting WD users, WD 3.0.6 is now running on almost all top spotting sites.
+Since WD 2.x generates spots with corrupt fields and earlier versions of WD 3.0 are not entirely compatibnle with recent mode fileds changes in WSJT-x 2.6.x, I encourage all WD users to upgrade WDS using the procedure desribed below.
 It is a major upgrade from 2.10, but is backwards compatible with 2.10 wsprdaemon.conf files.
 For more information and help goto:  https://groups.io/g/wsprdaemon

 For existing WD 2.10 users: